Nv7-GitHub/bpp/README.md

 To save the B++ code to a file called `coolprogram.bpp`!

 ## Compiling Programs
-Bpp also supports compiling B++ programs into a native, extremely high-performance executable!
+bpp also supports compiling B++ programs into a native, extremely high-performance executable!
 You can use --time or -t with this too.
 > :warning: Arrays are not supported!

 To compile a program, just do